 Although Jess is unable to drive herself, she finds that owning an accessible vehicle improves not just her own independence, but that of her family members as well, “It means my parents can go to work or stay at home more independently of me than before so it’s good when one of us has to be somewhere early and the others don’t,” she explains, “It also means that I can go more places in one day and have more flexibility if I want to go out at night.”
 Jess’ friends and paid carers are also able to drive the car, enabling her to travel independently of her parents.

-There are a range of options for modified vehicles designed to carry people with disabilities as passengers.
+There are a range of options for modified vehicles designed to carry people with disability as passengers.
 These include lowered rear and side entry points, extra seating for large families and turning seats to allow access for people with limited mobility or those who wish to transfer out of their wheelchairs.
 One of the more recent technological developments in this field is a quick-release front passenger seat that can be easily removed to allow a wheelchair user to sit up front next to the driver.

 Repairing Your Converted Vehicle

 Buying a modified vehicle is a big investment, so it’s important to keep it in tip-top condition.
 If your modified vehicle needs repairs or servicing in most cases you can take it to any local mechanic to be treated like any other vehicle.
-“If however the fault is known to relate to the modifications then it is recommended to contact the modifier first to determine if a simple solution is available and if not, where there closest service agent is located,” explains Paul from Total Ability, “It is common practice for installers to provide service or repair work on vehicles modified by other installers, however the client should first consult with their modifier to ensure warranty is not void.”
+“If however the fault is known to relate to the modifications then it is recommended to contact the modifier first to determine if a simple solution is available and if not, where there closest service agent is located,” explains Paul from Total Ability, “It is common practice for installers to provide service or repair work on vehicles modified by other installers, however, the client should first consult with their modifier to ensure the warranty is not void.”

-Rapidly changing technology means that some people with disabilities who have been previously been assessed as unable to drive may now be able access modifications to meet their needs.
+Rapidly changing technology means that some people with disability who have been previously been assessed as unable to drive may now be able to access modifications to meet their needs.
 These changes are happening so fast that car modifiers like Paul Crake and Bill Georgas sometimes find themselves able to provide driving options to people who they originally thought were too seriously impaired to get behind the wheel.

-Paul describes finding options for a person with quadriplegia who did not seem to have sufficient strength to drive, “The client had sufficient arm function on one side to operate the steering wheel with a 3-point spinner, however the other arm had very little function or movement,” he explains, “with this arm we set up a power assist brake and accelerator system that required minimal effort to operate and was located in a non-fatiguing position.
+Paul describes finding options for a person with quadriplegia who did not seem to have sufficient strength to drive, “The client had sufficient arm function on one side to operate the steering wheel with a 3-point spinner, however, the other arm had a very little function or movement,” he explains, “with this arm we set up a power assist brake and accelerator system that required minimal effort to operate and was located in a non-fatiguing position.
 This meant the client could drive from their wheelchair independently and enjoy being behind the wheel.”

-New technology means that there is an ever-widening range of options that allow people with disabilities to drive independently.
+New technology means that there is an ever-widening range of options that allow people with disability to drive independently.
 These include relatively simple modifications like left-foot accelerators, spinner knobs and hand controls, to more complex conversions like joystick control, headrest operated functions, foot steering and cars which allow you to drive directly from your wheelchair.
 The introduction of advanced electronics equipment means that people can even access some of their car’s controls through laptops, smartphones or other remote controls.